-This may explain why we’re so intrigued by other countries’ enlightened working practices – we were riveted by the news that a New Zealand firm trialled a four-day week (for the same pay) last year and saw improvements not only in employee stress levels and work-life balance but in productivity too.
-Employee protections on the other side of the Channel are also a major source of envy.
+This may explain why we’re so intrigued current trials for four-day weeks in the UK and by other countries’ enlightened working practices – we were riveted by the news that a New Zealand firm trialled a four-day week (for the same pay) and saw improvements not only in employee stress levels and work-life balance but in productivity too.
+It's Employee protections on the other side of the Channel are also a major source of envy.
 In France, workers have the legal right to disconnect from emails outside working hours and just last week, a Paris appeal court ruled that a man who died on a work trip while having sex with a stranger suffered a workplace accident, making his employer liable.

 Workers in France are also subject to a 35-hour work week – a policy that the Labour party was looking at to give UK employees more leisure time (without reduced pay) until a report, commissioned by the party, this week concluded that it wasn’t the answer.
 Capping working hours nationwide, the research said, "is not realistic or even desirable, because any cap needs to be adapted to the needs of different sectors."